abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex1.md

    ![](./media/hci24-3a.png)

-2. Run the below commands to onboard Azure Arc Machines to Azure:
+2. Run the commands below to onboard Azure Arc Machines to Azure:

-   >**Note**:  Please note that this lab is already performed in the lab envrionment, however please go through with the steps to get familiar. you do not need to run the below script.
+   >**Note**:  Please note that this lab has already been performed in the lab environment, however, please go through the steps to get familiar.
+You do not need to run the script below.

     ```
           function Set-AzLocalDeployPrereqs {